2025 European drone sightings: 22 September

 Both Copenhagen and Oslo airports were closed temporarily on 22 September due to drones being sighted near both, causing disruptions lasting into the following day.

 Danish Prime Minister Mette Frederiksen said it was "most serious attack so far" on the countries' critical infrastructure, and the government were not ruling out any possibilities.

 Copenhagen police Chief Jens Jespersen said "several large drones" had flown over Copenhagen airport Monday evening, forcing a shutdown.
 Police decided not to shoot down the drones for safety reasons.
 Jespersen also said that the site the drones were being controlled from was unknown, that it could be kilometres away, possibly "from a ship".
 He said "[t]he number, size, flight patterns, time over the airport.
 All this together... indicates that it is a capable actor.
 Which capable actor, I do not know," and "[i]t was an actor that had the capacity, the will and the tools to make their presence known."

+On 25 June 2026, the Copenhagen Police held a press conference where Chief Inspector Søren Thomassen announced the conclusions of their extensive investigation.
+The Police have been unable to prove or deny that there were drones over Copenhagen Airport on 22 September 2025.
+Asked about previous statements regarding a hypothetical "capable actor" behind the incident, Søren Thomassen replied that "we were not clear enough with our reservations".